frosas/chrome-customizations-extension/README.md

 ## TODO

 - HN - Make all comments to have the same width (nested comments narrow)
-- HN - Fix collapsing thread not hiding the root comment
 - HN - Use site own expand/collapse mechanism